Robert King, 1st Viscount Lorton: Career

 This scandal did not affect Robert King's career; he represented Jamestown in the Irish House of Commons from 1796 to 1798, and was subsequently a Member of Parliament for Boyle until the Act of Union in 1801.
 His family's political influence probably bought him not only his seat but also his Irish peerage.
-In military life, he had distinguished himself in battle, and he was promoted to Major-General in 1808, Lieutenant-General in 1813, and finally General in 1830.
+In military life, he had distinguished himself in battle, and he was promoted to major-general in 1808, lieutenant-general in 1813, and finally general in 1830.
 Although successful in his chosen career, he appears to have made little mark in military history, compared to other Anglo-Irish noblemen such as Arthur Wellesley, 1st Duke of Wellington or Eyre Coote, or the earlier Lord Cornwallis.
 In Parliament he became known as a virulent anti-Catholic and was the leading Orangeman in Ireland during his lifetime.

 Honours and successors

 Robert King had already been created Baron Erris of Boyle, in the County of Roscommon on 29 December 1800 in the Peerage of Ireland, and was raised to become Viscount Lorton, of Boyle, in the County of Roscommon on 28 May 1806.
-He was elected a representative peer in 1823 and was made Lord Lieutenant of Roscommon between 1831 and 1854, a purely ceremonial honour but an important one.
+He was elected as an Irish representative peer in 1823 and was made Lord Lieutenant of Roscommon between 1831 and 1854, a purely ceremonial honour but an important one.
 He died on 20 November 1854 at Rockingham Castle.
 His elder son, Robert King, 2nd Viscount Lorton, succeeded to the Earldom of Kingston on the death of his cousin in 1869.
 The titles have remained united ever since.

 His younger son, Lawrence (later King-Harman), inherited the Rockingham and Newcastle estates.
 The Rockingham estate was inherited by Edward Robert King-Harman, an MP and, earlier in his life, adventurer.
 His daughter, Frances, married Rt Hon Sir Thomas Stafford, 1st Baronet, a physician and member of the Irish Privy Council.
 Their granddaughter, Joan, Lady Dunn is the representative of the Rockingham branch of the family.

 The Newcastle estates were inherited by Lawrence's younger son, the ancestor of Tony King-Harman, the historian of the King family referred to above.